 A large international study has shown that it is possible to prevent some HIV infections with infusions of a particularly potent protein known as a broadly neutralizing antibody, but it will likely take a combination of different and more potent proteins to block all strains of the shape-shifting virus.

-Results of the Antibody Mediated Prevention, or AMP, trials released today are an “important proof of concept” that demonstrated the feasibility of blocking HIV with bimonthly infusions of such antibodies, according to trial leader Dr. Larry Corey, the acclaimed virologist and professor at Fred Hutchinson Cancer Research Center in Seattle.
+Results of the Antibody Mediated Prevention, or AMP, trials released on Jan.
+26 are an “important proof of concept” that demonstrated the feasibility of blocking HIV with bimonthly infusions of such antibodies, according to trial leader Dr. Larry Corey, the acclaimed virologist and professor at Fred Hutchinson Cancer Research Center in Seattle.

 The results come from a pair of AMP trials that since 2016 have enrolled 4,623 volunteers on four continents.
 The study was designed to evaluate whether a single broadly neutralizing antibody, known as VRC01, could be safely delivered by intravenous drip and to provide detailed information on how well it blocked infection by multiple strains of HIV.

 For years, HIV vaccine researchers have been stymied by the ability of HIV to outmaneuver a range of antibodies that our immune system normally uses to control invading viruses.
 AMP was set up to test whether infusions of a broadly neutralizing antibody — one that HIV could not readily evade through mutation — could block new infections.

 The VRC01 antibody was originally discovered in the blood of a patient living with HIV, and mass-produced in the laboratory as a so-called monoclonal antibody.
 It is the same process being used to treat COVID-19 patients with manufactured antibodies that target the spike protein of the coronavirus.